wwwkuba14/factorial-of-big-numbers/README.md

 # factorial-of-big-numbers
-small C++ program for counting factorials from big numbers
+small C++ program for counting factorials from big numbers which I made for school project.